 Medication management is a structured, ongoing partnership to use psychiatric medication safely and effectively.
 It begins with a clear diagnosis, proceeds with measured trials of the right medication at the correct dose, and is refined through regular follow-ups that track benefits, side effects, laboratory results (when necessary), and life goals.

-At Capital Psychiatry Group (CPG), every televisit is conducted in a HIPAA-compliant manner.
-Your clinician reviews your symptoms, health history, past responses to medications, and current priorities, such as work, school, family, sleep, energy, and motivation.
-We tailor a plan, not just a prescription.
-And because CPG operates via telepsychiatry, you can attend visits from home anywhere in New Jersey without commuting or waiting rooms.
+At Capital Psychiatry Group (CPG), every onsite & televisit is conducted in a HIPAA-compliant manner.
+Our psychiatrists and psychologists review your symptoms, health history, past responses to medications, and current priorities, such as work, school, family, sleep, energy, and motivation.
+We tailor a practical treatment plan, not just a prescription.
+CPG operates via telepsychiatry & in-clinic care; you can attend visits from home anywhere in New Jersey or choose a nearby location.

 Common symptoms treated include: persistent sadness, anxiety, panic, inattention, impulsivity, insomnia, irritability, intrusive thoughts, loss of interest, fatigue, and cognitive fog.
 Causes are often layered: genetics, stress load, medical conditions, substances, and sleep or nutrition patterns, so the plan addresses more than just prescribing pills.